lunartechfreek/pawfect-pups/TESTING.md

 ### External - Current User Goals

-* As a current user i want to, navigate the site with ease.
+* As a current user I want to, navigate the site with ease.
   * There is a fixed navigation bar or hamburger menu always available at the top of the screen for easy navigation.

 ![Navigation Bar](docs/readme-files/nav-bar.png)